-Rounded up to assumed average group size based on Dahlheim et al., 2009.
+^{} Rounded up to assumed average group size based on Dahlheim et al., 2009.

-Description of Proposed Mitigation, Monitoring and Reporting Measures discussion of the least practicable adverse impact included in that document remains accurate (88 FR 60652, September 5, 2023).
-The only changes from the initial IHA are to the required shutdown zones (table 3), due to the changes in Level A harassment zone distances (table 1).
+Description of Mitigation, Monitoring and Reporting Measures

+The mitigation, monitoring, and reporting measures included as requirements in this authorization are substantially similar to those included in the FR notice announcing the issuance of the initial IHA, and the discussion of the least practicable adverse impact included in that document remains accurate (88 FR 60652, September 5, 2023).
+The only changes from the initial IHA are to the required shutdown zones and the removal of the acoustic monitoring requirement.
+The required shutdown zones (table 3) changed due to the changes in Level A harassment zone distances (table 1).
 As the initial IHA required shutdown zones equal to the Level A harassment zones, we retain that approach to mitigation in reflection of the new zones updated on the basis of the best scientific information available.
-Additionally, acoustic monitoring (as was required through the initial IHA) is not proposed here, due to the minimal pile driving planned under this proposed renewal IHA.
+Additionally, acoustic monitoring (as was required through the initial IHA) is not planned here, due to the minimal pile driving planned under this renewal IHA.